Slate Tile FAQ

 Q. Is slate resistant to damage?

-A. Slate (and any other natural stone that we offer) is highly resistant to damage, as long as it is applied to a solid substrate.
-If the sub-floor prior to the slate installation is flexible (for example, a thin plywood sub-floor), the slate could crack like any other tile.
+A. Slate is highly resistant to damage, as long as it is applied to a solid substrate.
+If the sub-floor prior to the slate installation is flexible (for example, a thin plywood sub-floor), the slate may crack like any other tile.
 It is therefore very important to have an adequate substrate prior to installation.
-If in doubt, you should consult a professional installer about this.
+Slate is porous so moisture management and a waterproof membrane should be used when installing in washrooms and shower areas.
+Feel free to ask a BuildDirect Product Expert if you have any questions.

 Q. What trowel size do you recommend for installing slate tiles?

-Q. Can I install my slate tiles on wood?
+Q. Can I install slate tile on wood?

 Q. Which type of mortar should I use to install slate on exterior grade plywood?